toxicOne-SV01PRO/step-daemon/README.md

   * Other Linux: Google around for java8 JDK installation instruction.
 * **SBT** should come pre-bundled with stepd.

+## Marlin Configuration ##
+* Only XYZ cartesian builds currently supported (no core or delta support yet).
+* Baud rate of 250kbps or 500kbps suggested for 16MHz devices.
+* Enable *CHUNK_SUPPORT*.
+* (Optional) Enable *AUTO_BED_LEVELING_BILINEAR* for bed leveling
+  * Bilinear is the only supported mode currently.
+  * Must be at least 3x3 sample points.
+  * Bed leveling results are retained locally as *bedlevel.json*.

+## Configuration ##
+* Copy example config from *config.conf.example* to *config.conf*.
+* Modify config settings as needed.
+Units are in mm.
+* Baud rate should match value configured in Marlin.

 ## Usage ##

 * Build and run the server (from the base directory of the checkout):